pogipop/cloudron/docs/references/selfhosting.md

 Initially a self-signed one is provided, which can be overwritten later in the admin interface.
 This may be useful for non-public installations.

+* `--data-dir` is the path where Cloudron will store platform and application data.

 Optional arguments used for update and restore:

 * `--version` is the version of Cloudron to install.
 By default, the setup script installs